Star Larvae Hypothesis

 Little Essays Toward Truth

 Mary Shelley's Frankenstein assigns a more overtly anthropomorphic form to the industrial feminine.
 Critics conventionally interpret the story through the lens of its Promethean subtitle, but critic Steven Lehman interprets it as an allegory of male womb envy.
 He argues, "[Dr. Frankenstein's] problem—and it is the central thematic problem of the novel—is that modern science obviates the biological gender distinctions upon which our psychology and society have been built."
 (Lehman, Steven, "The Motherless Child in Science Fiction: Frankenstein and Moreau," Science Fiction Studies, No. 56, 1992, pp. 49-58.)
 Technology cures Dr. Frankenstein's womb envy by enabling him to give birth to artificial life.
 It allows Victor Frankenstein to mother the prototypical problem child.
-If technologies are extensions of the body, then inventing must be a birthing.
+If technologies extend the body, then inventing is akin to birthing.

 More recently, male womb envy has taken a digital turn.
 Computer programmers have adopted the creation of "artificial" or "virtual" life as a technical grail.
 Bold programmers claim that their growing, replicating, and adapting software constitutes a new life form.
 Such Frankensteinian aspirations maybe express the male urge to deliver life, but, despite any joy that they might derive from their ersatz motherhood, the men of industry craft their own undoing.